TheShahnawaaz/ShahOJ/static/js/README-MonacoEditor.md

 ## 📄 License

-Part of the PocketOJ project.
+Part of the ShahOJ project.
 See main project license for details.